1995: The year the future began

 Q: What does that mean, “Each was a watershed moment of a watershed year”?

-The five major events examined in 1995: The Year the Future Began all were significant.
+The five major events examined in detail in 1995: The Year the Future Began all were significant.
 All have exerted lasting influence.
 All have left an imprint on contemporary life.

 Q: Like the rise of the Internet?

 Exactly.
 That’s a very telling, very revealing example.
-The rise of the Internet, alone, is enough to qualify 1995 as a watershed year.
+The rise of the Internet, alone, is sufficient to qualify 1995 as a watershed year.

 It’s also interesting to note how several mainstays of the online world date their origins to 1995.